kgateway-dev/kgateway/docs/content/guides/security/access_logging/_index.md

           namespace: gloo-system
 ```

 For requests that are rewritten to a different path, the original path is stored in the `X-ENVOY-ORIGINAL-PATH` header.
-To filter access logs based on the original path, you can use the `headerFilter access log filter option in the gateway resource.
+To filter access logs based on the original path, you can use the `headerFilter` access log filter option in the gateway resource.
 In the following example, the `X-ENVOY-ORIGINAL-PATH` header must be set to `/httpbin/get` (`prefixMatch`) for the filter to apply.
-Because `invertMatch: true` is set, only requests with an `X-ENVOY-ORIGINAL-PATH` header value that does not equal `/httpbin/get` are logged.
+Because `invertMatch: true` is set, only requests with an `X-ENVOY-ORIGINAL-PATH` header value that does not equal to `/httpbin/get` are logged.

 ```yaml
 apiVersion: gateway.solo.io/v1